johnpdevlin/order-store-ui/README.md

 # Order Store UI

 Order Store UI is a web application that allows users to view and manage orders in a store.
-The application is built using React, and communicates with a backend API to retrieve and update data.
+The application is built using React, and communicates with a backend json file which provides dummy data.

 ## Getting Started